alsalafiyyah/alsalafiyyah.github.io/_muqolat/advice-about-earthquakes.md

 Allah (Exalted be He) also says: "**Did the people of the towns then feel secure against the coming of Our punishment by night while they were asleep?
 Or, did the people of the towns then feel secure against the coming of Our punishment in the forenoon while they were playing?
 Did they then feel secure against the Plan of Allâh?
 None feels secure from the Plan of Allâh except the people who are the losers.**" [Al-A'raf: 97-99]

 Ibn Al-Qayyim (may Allah be merciful to him) said: "**Allah (Glorified be He) may sometimes permit the earth to breathe.
 Great earthquakes happen due to this breath.
 These earthquakes may cause people to fear Allah (Exalted be He), repent to Him, supplicate to Him, forsake sins and regret what they have done.
-Some of the Salaf (righteous predecessors) said when the earth was shaken: your Lord admonishes you.  `Umar Ibn Al-Khattab (may Allah be pleased with him) delivered a speech to admonish people when an earthquake happened in Al-Madinah and said: "If this happens again, I will not live among you in Madinah.**" End of quote.
+Some of the Salaf (righteous predecessors) said when the earth was shaken: your Lord admonishes you.
+'Umar Ibn Al-Khattab (may Allah be pleased with him) delivered a speech to admonish people when an earthquake happened in Al-Madinah and said: "If this happens again, I will not live among you in Madinah.**" End of quote.

 There are many narrations reported from the Salaf in this regard.